R4stl1n/r4stl1n.github.io/_posts/2015-8-5-SysAdmin-Openstack-Openvpn-Private.md

 build-ca command you will be prompted for information.

 {% highlight bash %}
-sudo su
+ubuntu@firewall:~$ sudo bash
-cd /etc/openvpn/easy-rsa
+root@firewall:~# cd /etc/openvpn/easy-rsa
-source vars
+root@firewall:/etc/openvpn/easy-rsa# source vars
-./clean-all
+root@firewall:/etc/openvpn/easy-rsa# ./clean-all
-./build-ca
+root@firewall:/etc/openvpn/easy-rsa# ./build-ca
 {% endhighlight %}

 You should now have to files in the keys directory ca.crt and ca.key.